kartoza/docker-geoserver/README.md

 Example

 ```
-ie VERSION=2.16.2
+ie VERSION=2.19.2
 docker run -d -p 8600:8080 --name geoserver -e STABLE_EXTENSIONS=charts-plugin,db2-plugin kartoza/geoserver:${VERSION}

 ```
-You can pass any comma separated plugins as defined in the text file `stable_plugins.txt`
+You can pass any comma-separated plugins as defined in the text file `stable_plugins.txt`

-**NB** Due to the nature of plugin ecosystem, there are new plugins that are always being upgraded from community extensions to stable extensions.
+**Note** Due to the nature of the plugin ecosystem, there are new plugins that are always being upgraded from community extensions to stable extensions.
 If the `stable_plugins.txt` hasn't been updated with the latest changes you can still pass the environment variable with the name of the plugin.
 The plugin will be downloaded and installed.